venkateshreddypala/ImageProcessing/README.md

 ## Images in our problem
 1. Images are mostly rectangular in shape and has a particular dimensions since these were tiff files but has a lot of noises due to several reasons.
 # Where are we going to get started?
+We will implement the computer vision algorithms.
+We will also use pre-implemented state of the art algorithms like Canny edge detection, Hough transforms, and so on in OpenCV along with those we need the following,

 1. Contrast enhnacement
 2. Filtering using convolution
 3. Morphological operations